Anaerobic Digestion Facility at Little Miami Plant

 • MSD will expand the footprint of the plant to the north/northwest by about 7 acres (City property) and will leave the maximum buffer zone possible when removing trees.

-• The existing entrance drive off Kellogg Avenue may need to be relocated
+• The existing entrance drive off Kellogg Avenue will be relocated.

 IMPACT ON OHIO RIVER TRAIL